dmitryglhf/scald/README.md

 ## Requirements

-- Python 3.11+
-- uv
-- API key for LLM
+Python 3.11+, uv package manager, and an API key from OpenRouter or compatible LLM provider.